Your code never reaches us.

 A small surface, kept tidy

-Because the product itself holds none of your code, the only thing we operate is a static marketing site and the billing integration.
+Because the product itself holds none of your code, the only thing we operate is the marketing site and a narrow backend for sign-in, billing, and team seats.
 We keep that surface deliberately small and run it on reputable, managed providers rather than bespoke infrastructure.

 - Least privilege.
 Access to the few systems we do run is limited to those who need it, and scoped to what the task requires.